Chapter 2:

 “Wait!”
 The desperate lad ripped off his bronze mask and, with great effort, pushed himself up against the wall of the brick farmhouse as he caught his breath.
 “Wait!
 My father—"

 He let out a shriek as Homura slammed her foot into the ankle of his good leg.
-She raised her eyebrow, looking at the young man’s knee on the other leg, bent the wrong way and caked in bloody dirt.
+She raised her eyebrow, looking at the young man’s knee on the other, bent the wrong way and caked in bloody dirt.
 His face was full of fear and tears.

 “Y’know, you’re not half-bad looking.
 Ever tried asking?”
-Homura’s face twisted into a bloodthirsty grin.
+Her face twisted into a bloodthirsty grin.

-Her cat ears pricked up as she heard a few heavy thumps from behind the house along with the howl of another man, then the tell-tale death rattle of a third.
+Cat ears pricking up, she heard a few heavy thumps from behind the house along with the howl of another man, then the tell-tale death rattle of a third.
 Kingsley was likely finishing up.

 A ship?
 Mmm… I bet.